elementary-Inc/blog/_posts/2021/2021-12-20-elementary-os-6-1-available-now.md

 ## Get elementary OS 6.1

-{% if page.soon %}
-elementary OS 6.1 Jólnir will be available as a pay-what-you-can purchase at [elementary.io] soon.
-Localized direct downloads and a torrent magnet link will be provided.
-{% else %}
 elementary OS 6.1 Jólnir is available as a pay-what-you-can purchase at [elementary.io] today.
 Localized direct downloads and a torrent magnet link are provided.
-{% endif %}

 <div style="margin: 3em auto; text-align: center" markdown="1">
 [Download elementary OS 6.1][elementary.io]{: .button.suggested }